rolling-scopes-school/epam-short-track/react/tasks/task_1/task_description.md

 - Each mock course has a list of authors ids, to get authors names you should filter authors list by ids from course.
 - The authors names should be displayed on the one line
 - If all authors names do not fit on one line, then the extra text should be cut off and '...' should be added at the end of line
-- Cover with tests Courses and CoursesInfo components
+- Cover with tests Courses and CoursesInfo components (tests will be checked during mentor check)

 ## Technical Requirements